jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 end
 ```

-The #almost_won method's return value is the index number of the matching *almost  won* condition in the array that the #win_index method returns.
+The #almost_won method's return value is the index number in the #win_index method's returned array that matches an *almost won* condition.
 If there is no *almost won* condition, the method returns 'nil.'

 In the example above, because ["X", " ", "X"] in the #win_index method's returned array matches an almost won condition, the #almost_won method returns it's index, 0.
 Through a similar method, the A.I. can also detect whether or not its opponent has almost won.